 A survey by Kasasa found that two out of three consumers say they would rather bank at a community bank than a big one.
 With community banks and credit unions offering security that’s comparable to that of the big banks, what’s stopping you from switching banks?

 If you need a bit more convincing, consider this: personalized customer service is the hallmark of community banks and credit unions.
-In fact, Kasasa’s Consumer Banking Insights Study found 64% of banking Americans feel community banks and credit unions deliver better customer service than big banks in any type of interaction, whether it’s face-to-face, over the phone, or online.
+In fact, a 2018 study commissioned by Kasasa and conducted online by The Harris Poll found 85% of Americans overall believe that local community banks and credit unions are, in fact, capable of satisfying the majority of their financial needs.

-That personalized relationship can be an added layer of security in itself.
+Plus with community financial institutions, personalized relationships can be an added layer of security in itself.
 A community banker who knows you and your spending habits may quickly notice when an unusual transaction occurs on your account.
 And if you ever do have a problem, you can count on that relationship to get you speedy, effective, and personalized help.